Islandora-Image-Segmentation/Islandora-Image-Segmentation-Solution-Pack/README.md

 1. Go to **Modules** in the top bar.
 1. Find **Islandora Image Segmentation Solution Pack** in the list, and click the checkmark
 1. At the bottom of the page select **Save confiuration**

+# Cancelling a batch process

+1. Navigate to your drupal root folder in terminal (normally '/var/www/drupal')
+1. Get the id of your batch job found at {site-url}/config/system/batch/overview (ex. http://localhost:8000/admin/config/system/batch/overview)
+1. Replace {batch id} with the id obtained in step 2 and run `drush -y -u 1 sql-query "DELETE FROM batch WHERE bid IN ({batch id});"`